tonethar/IGME-230-Fall-2019/weekly/week-01B-notes.md

 ### III-C. Verify that your 230 folder is visible on the web

 - Point a web browser at `http://people.rit.edu/~abc1234/230` (where `abc1234` is your id) - you should see an empty folder like this below.
-If it doesn't look right, go ahead and ask for help from a neighbor, or the TA or Prof
+If it doesn't look right, go ahead and ask for help from a neighbor, or the TA or Prof:

 ![screenshot](_images/FTP-4.jpg)